More Information About Applying to MTSU

-- Read the directions.
+Read the directions.

 First, read the admission requirements in the Undergraduate Catalog and the instructions that are included on the Admission Application.
 Second, refer to the schedule of classes for that semester.
 In particular, read the introductory information which includes how to register, when to register, how and when to pay your bill, and much more.
 A little reading will answer a lot of your questions!

-- Fill out the necessary paperwork.
+Fill out the necessary paperwork.

-- Don't be afraid to ask questions!
+Don't be afraid to ask questions!

 University faculty and staff are here to assist you.
 If you've read the directions but still aren't clear on how something works, call the office that handles that area and ask for clarification.
 MTSU is a large campus, so be prepared that not every staff member can answer every question, especially when it's a question about an activity managed by another office.
 If you're not sure who to ask, try calling the campus switchboard (615-898-2300) for the number of the appropriate office.
 Your faculty advisor will also be an important source of information so get to know him or her.

-How do I apply for admission?
+How do I apply for admissions?

 Instructions are available online for freshmen, transfers, and other applicant categories.
-We recommend that you send in the application first, before the transcripts and the test scores, so that we can create your admission file and match all other documents to the application.
+We recommend that you submit the APPLICATION FIRST before transcripts and test scores so that we can create your admission file and match all your documents to your application.

 When do I apply for admission?

-Freshman applicants are encouraged to apply during their senior year in high school and to submit their transcript as it stands at the point of application for admission.
-Transfer applicants can apply during their last semester at the current college and request that their transcript be sent to us at that time showing grades earned through the previous semester.
+Freshman applicants are encouraged to apply during their senior year in high school and to submit their official transcript as it stands at the point of application for admission.
+A final official transcript will need to be sent after you graduate.

-I previously applied but never enrolled in classes at MTSU.
+I previously applied, but never enrolled in classes at MTSU.
 Do I need to reapply?